-Expect to see some of Sydney’s icons, some of the best north-coast beaches, discover fascinating National Parks and wildlife and sample some of the best produce from the city to the hinterland to the ocean.
+Expect to see Sydney’s icons, some of the best north-coast beaches, fascinating National Parks and wildlife ,all while sampling some of the best produce from the city to the hinterland to the ocean.

 By Destination New South Wales